isaacbrodsky/h3measurements/README-SummaryPerimeterStats.md

-# Average cell edge statistics
+# Average cell edge length statistics

+## Sample invocation

 ```
 mvn exec:java -Dexec.mainClass="com.isaacbrodsky.h3measurements.h3.SummaryPerimeterStatsApp"
 ```

+## Summary

-This application produces average edge length for cells sampled across the world (random edge for each cell).
+This application produces average edge length for cells sampled across the world.
+Locations are sampled across a sphere, indexed to an `H3Index`, a random edge of this index is taken, and the length of this edge is then measured by projecting to Universal Transverse Mercator (`AUTO:42001` in Geotools) centered on the cell.
 Measures are in kilometers.

-The map projection used is Universal Transverse Mercator centered on each cell.
+Surprisingly, this application reports the ratio of maximum to minimum edge length as varying greatly for different resolutions (from 1.1 to 6.5).
+Edge lengths produced by this application seem to be slightly longer than those reported in the (H3 Resolution Table)[https://uber.github.io/h3/#/documentation/core-library/resolution-table].
+It is not clear why this is the case.

+## Sample output

 ```
 iterations=10000 res=0 stats in km: SummaryStatistics: